MinecraftForge/Documentation/docs/events/intro.md

 This event handler listens for the `EntityItemPickupEvent`, which is, as the name states, posted to the event bus whenever an `Entity` picks up an item.

 To register this event handler, use `MinecraftForge.EVENT_BUS.register()` and pass it an instance of your event handler class.

-!!! note
-    In older forge versions, there were two separate event buses.
-One for forge, one for FML.
-This has long since been deprecated, so there is no need to use the FML event bus any longer.

 ### Static Event Handlers